 - Engages in sexual intercourse with another person who is mentally incapacitated.

-A person who has sexual intercourse with someone in one of the following situations is guilty of rape in the third degree:
+Third-degree rape – Under Kentucky law (KRS section 510.60), a person who has sexual intercourse with someone in one of the following situations is guilty of rape in the third degree:

 - Victim isn’t capable of consenting to the act because he or she has an intellectual disability;